Akashijk/Prompt-Tool/README.md

     *   **Model:** Select an active Ollama model from the dropdown.
     *   **Template:** Select a template file.
 The content will appear in the editor.
     *   **Generate:** Click "Generate Next Preview" to see a prompt with wildcards filled in.
     *   **Interact:** In the preview pane, click on any highlighted text to see a menu of other options from that wildcard file.
+If your template uses a wildcard that doesn't exist, a link will appear below the preview allowing you to generate it.
     *   **Enhance:** When you're happy with the preview, click "Enhance This Prompt".
 A new window will appear showing the AI's enhanced version and any selected variations.

 3.  **AI Brainstorming (`Tools -> AI Brainstorming`):**
     *   Chat directly with the AI for general ideas.
     *   Load an existing wildcard or template (via the Wildcard Manager or Template Editor context menu) to have a focused, context-aware conversation about improving it.
     *   Use the "Generate Wildcard File..." or "Generate Template File..." buttons to have the AI create new content from scratch.
+    *   When the AI generates content that uses a new, non-existent wildcard, it will appear as a clickable link in the chat history, allowing you to generate it instantly.
     *   Right-click on text in the conversation to "Rewrite Selection with AI...".

 4.  **Wildcard Manager (`Tools -> Wildcard Manager`):**
     *   View all wildcard files for the current workflow.
-    *   Select a file to view, edit, and sort its contents.
+    *   Select a file to view and edit its contents.
+    *   Use the structured editor to manage complex choices, or switch to the raw text editor for direct JSON editing.
+    *   Find duplicates, sort choices, merge files, or find unused wildcards across your project.
     *   Click "Brainstorm with AI" to send the current wildcard list to the chat window for refinement.
-    *   Save changes, create new files, or archive old ones.

 ## Configuration